 The Art and Science of Storytelling

-Josh Flagg, my business partner, is a real estate icon and star of Bravo’s hit show Million Dollar Listing: Los Angeles.
+Josh Flagg, my joint venture business partner, is a real estate icon and star of Bravo’s hit show Million Dollar Listing: Los Angeles.
 Josh and his co-stars make real estate fun and entertain their audiences by providing a new spin on it on the show.
 However, it’s not just reality tv stars who can do this.
 Anyone can.
 Whether you are a doctor, a marketer, or an entrepreneur, you can share a story that gets you more eyeballs and owns attention.

 Remember, that storytelling is the most important aspect of your brand.
 Oprah gets her audience gushing by telling incredible stories and bringing on guests who inspire her audience.
 Ellen is a natural comedian and she is able to get people to lower their guard and become vulnerable by dancing and being playful, which opens up a whole new side of her guests.
 It’s all about the story behind your content and how you use that story to shape your brand.